 Collect a rent deposit – It cannot be more than one month’s rent, or if rent is paid weekly, one week’s rent.
 This deposit must be used as the rent payment for the last month or week of your tenancy.
 It cannot be used for any other reason, such as to pay for damages.
 A landlord must pay interest on the deposit every year.

 Increase the rent – There are special rules that limit how often your landlord can increase the rent and by how much.
 In Ontario, rent increases are controlled by the government.
 Generally speaking, landlords can increase the rent once every 12 months by up to a maximum equal to the Consumer Price Index (CPI) for that year.
-In 2020, the maximum allowable rent increase is 2.2%.
-A landlord must give a tenant at least 90 days’ notice in writing of any rent increase and this notice must be on the proper form.
+The Government of Ontario has passed legislation to freeze rent at 2020 levels.
+This means that rents will not increase in 2021 for the vast majority of rented units covered under the Residential Tenancies Act.
+While the rent freeze will end on December 31, 2021, a landlord must give a tenant at least 90 days’ notice in writing of any rent increase and this notice must be on the proper form.

 A landlord is responsible for: